ProTipHQ/ProTip/README.md

   <img src="/assets/promotional/7_protip_cartoon_rock_barcellos.jpg?raw=true" />
 </p>

-Many thanks to the very talented Rock Barcellos to the creation and use of the above images. [https://twitter.com/rockbarcellos](https://twitter.com/rockbarcellos)
+Many thanks to the very talented Rock Barcellos for the creation and use of the above images. [https://twitter.com/rockbarcellos](https://twitter.com/rockbarcellos)

 ## Tipping & online donations for doing the work you love
 ProTip Release Candidate has the following features.